 On February 17, 2023, the Company sold 90,185 shares of \$0.001 par value common stock, 20,925 Pre-Funded Warrants and 222,222 Common Stock Warrants through an offering underwritten by Craig-Hallum Capital Group LLC.
 Each of the shares and Pre-Funded Warrants were sold in combination with an accompanying Common Stock Warrant to purchase two shares of the Company's common stock.
-The combined purchase price for each share and accompanying Common Stock Warrant is \$108.00, and for each Pre-Funded Warrant and accompanying Common Stock Warrant is \$107.90, which was equal to the combined purchase price for each share and accompanying Common Stock Warrant share and accompanying Common Stock Warrant is \$107.90.
+The combined purchase price for each share and accompanying Common Stock Warrant is \$108.00, and for each

+Pre-Funded Warrant and accompanying Common Stock Warrant is \$107.90, which was equal to the combined purchase price for each share and accompanying Common Stock Warrant sold in the offering, minus the Pre-Funded Warrant's exercise price per share of \$0.10.